 How do you find what each potential employer really needs?
 Sometimes, you can get that information directly from the job listing.
 In other cases, you’ll need to do a bit of detective work.
 Research the company online to learn about recent projects or initiatives, and determine how your skills are needed.

 Always Provide Relevant Personal Examples

-Consider providing a brief example of your work as a supervisor.
+Consider providing a brief example of your work as a supervisor or manager.
 Focus on something you did that either helped your employer reach their goals or that assisted an employee in their development.
 Here’s a quick example:

 “I recently worked with a trainee employee with great potential, but significant attendance issues.
 I discussed their situation with them and identified that they had unreliable transportation.
 Rather than lose such a valuable employee, I helped them to secure a regular ride to work through a rideshare program.
 I pride myself on helping employees thrive.”